 Historicity of Jesus

-Note: These statements about Jesus are neither scriptural nor theological, but historical responses about him from Jewish, Greek, and Roman commentators.
+Synopsis: These statements about Jesus are neither scriptural nor theological, but historical responses about him from Jewish, Greek, and Roman commentators.
 This page exists solely to demonstrate that Jesus lived as a historical man in first-century Judea.
-His influence extended to some of the most important historians and scribes in the Roman Empire.
+His influence extended to some of the most important historians and scribes throughout the Roman Empire.

 Josephus (c.
 AD 93)